hibbitts-design/grav-theme-quark-open-publishing/README.md

     bin/gpm install quark-open-publishing

-This will install the Quark Open Blogging theme into your `/user/themes` directory within Grav.
+This will install the Quark Open Publishing theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/quark-open-publishing`.

 ## Manual Installation